EmblemHealth | UnitedHealthcare

 How do I find out if my doctor accepts NYCE PPO?

-You can visit nyceppo.com or call EmblemHealth Customer Service at 212-501-4444 (TTY: 711) from 8 a.m. to 6 p.m., Monday through Friday, to find out if your doctor is in NYCE PPO’s network.
+You can visit nyceppo.com or call EmblemHealth Customer Service at 212-501-4444 (TTY: 711) from 8 a.m. to 6 p.m.
+Eastern Standard Time, Monday through Friday, to find out if your doctor is in NYCE PPO’s network.

 What if my doctor is not in NYCE PPO’s network?